jkalleberg/DV-TrioTrain/docs/getting-started/getting-started.md

 There are two main audiences of DV-TrioTrain:

-1. Model builders - for those who want to customize a new DeepVariant model, either with new data or in a new species.
+1. **Model builders** - those who want to customize a new DeepVariant model, either with new data or in a new species.

-2. Model users - for those who want to call variants with an existing, custom DeepVariant model.
+2. **Model users** - those who have an existing, custom DeepVariant model they'd like to use to call variants.

 ---

-## Model users
+## Model Users

-A major benefit of using DeepVariant over alternatives like GATK is that non-human genomics researchers do not have to become model builders to enable them to be model users.
-Once you've chosen a model checkpoint, you're ready to go!
+A major benefit of using DeepVariant, over alternatives like GATK, is that once you've chosen a model checkpoint, you're ready to go!

-### How to customize DeepVariant with an existing TrioTrain model

 Published DV-TrioTrain models can be used as an alternative checkpoint with DeepVariant's one-step, single-sample variant caller.
 An index of available models can be found [here](../user-guide/existing_models.md).

+### How to customize DeepVariant with an existing TrioTrain model

 We recommend using Apptainer (a.k.a.
 Singularity), for local cluster computing.